-1.7 Significance of the study
+1.5 Significance of the study

 This study is significant because it provides site-specific data on groundwater quality, which can guide the development of effective water management strategies.
 For hostel management, the findings will offer practical insights into protecting student health and ensuring access to safe water.
 For policymakers and environmental regulators, the research will highlight the importance of enforcing safe siting distances between sewage facilities and water sources.
-Additionally, the study will serve as a reference for future researchers examining similar contamination issues in other residential or institutional settings.
+Additionally, the study will serve as a reference for future researchers examining similar contamination issues in other residential or institutional settings

 CHAPTER TWO

-Literature Review
+2.0 Literature Review